-- Arrange slices in a dish where they can be laid out lengthwise in as few as layers as possible.
-Top with chopped onions, green onions, ginger and garlic.
+- Arrange slices in a dish where they can be laid out lengthwise in as few layers as possible.
+Top with chopped onions, green onions, ginger, and garlic.
 Cover and set aside.

-- In medium sized bowl, combine tamari, sesame oil, sweetener, black pepper, mirin, rice vinegar, red pepper flakes and shredded pear.
+- In a medium-sized bowl, combine tamari, sesame oil, sweetener, black pepper, mirin, rice vinegar, red pepper flakes, and shredded pear.
 Stir together.
 Then pour over the tofu slices.

 - Pour enough of the marinade onto the tofu just to cover, allowing some of the vegetables to cook along with the tofu.

 - Let cook until most of the marinade has reduced, and the bottoms of the tofu slices are a nice caramel brown.
 Flip tofu strips and cook until the other side turns brown.
 Transfer to a plate when the tofu is done.